Every request is validated against one or more auth modes before your handler runs. The auth config determines which modes are accepted.

 apikey: sb_publishable_abc123...

-By default, public mode validates against the "default" key in SUPABASE_PUBLISHABLE_KEYS.
+By default, publishable mode validates against the "default" key in SUPABASE_PUBLISHABLE_KEYS.
 Use named key syntax to target a specific key (see below).

 Validates that the apikey header contains a recognized secret key.
-Same timing-safe comparison as public mode.
+Same timing-safe comparison as publishable mode.
 See security.md for details.

 import { withSupabase } from '@supabase/server'